Tim Gruijters

 Tim Gruijters (born 28 August 1991) is a Dutch cricketer.
 He is a right-handed batsman and right-arm spin bowler.

 Gruijters made his One Day International debut for the Dutch national team against Kenya on 16 February 2010.
+He has played a further four ODIs for the national side after his debut match.
 He made his Twenty20 International debut against Scotland on 22 March 2012, scoring 11 runs from six balls.